MicrosoftDocs/visualstudio-docs/docs/python/learning-django-in-visual-studio-step-02-create-an-app.md

 In this step you now learn how to:

 > [!div class="checklist"]
-> - Create and run a Django app with a single page (step 2-1)
+> - Create a Django app with a single page (step 2-1)
+> - Run the app from the Django project (step 2-2)
-> - Render a view using HTML (step 2-2)
+> - Render a view using HTML (step 2-3)
-> - Render a view using a Django page template (step 2-3)
+> - Render a view using a Django page template (step 2-4)

-## Step 2-1: create and run an app with a single page
+## Step 2-1: create an app with a default structure

+A Django app is a separate Python package that contains a set of related files for a specific purpose.
+A Django project can contain any number of apps, which reflects the fact that a web host can serve any number of separate entry points from a single domain name.
+For example, a Django project for a domain like contoso.com might contain one app for www.contoso.com, a second app for support.contoso.com, and a third app for docs.contoso.com.
+In this case, the Django project handles site-level URL routing and settings (in its `urls.py` and `settings.py` files), while each app has its own distinct styling and behavior through its internal routing, views, models, static files, and administrative interface.

-A Django app is a separate Python package that contains standard files for different parts of the app:
+A Django app typically begins with a standard set of files.
 Visual Studio provides item templates to initialize a Django app within a Django project, along with an integrated menu command that serves the same purpose:

 - Templates: In **Solution Explorer**, right-click the project and select **Add** > **New item**.
 In the **Add New Item** dialog, select the "Django 1.9 App" template, specify the app name in the **Name** field, and select **OK**.